natcap/invest.users-guide/source/urban_cooling_model.rst

     * lucode: Required.
 Land use/land cover class code.
 LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.
     * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2m in height).
 Required if using the weighted factor approach to Cooling Coefficient calculations.
     * Kc: Required.
 Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
-    * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC type.
+    * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC class.
 Required if using the weighted factor approach to Cooling Coefficient calculations.
     * Green_area: Required.
 A value of either 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the LULC is not counted as a green area.
     * Building_intensity: A floating-point value between 0 and 1.
 This is calculated by dividing the floor area by the land area, normalized between 0 and 1.
 Required if using the weighted factor approach to Cooling Coefficient calculations.